marioorisek/greenhouse_DAQ_sensors/README.md

 Battery power

 Measured data are transmitted via SigFox modem to ThingSpeak cloud for storage and analysis.
-Measured data are also sent to second Arduino (greenhouse_DAQ_display) via I2C bus to be accessible locally.
+Measured data are also sent to second Arduino (greenhouse_DAQ_display) via I2C bus to be accessible locally at the greenhouse.

 ## Arduino Pro Mini 5 V 16 MHz
 Tweaks: